liltove/adventuregame/README.md

 adventuregame
 =============

-Our code space for the python game.
+To run the game: http://desolate-shore-4394.herokuapp.com/game/